How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 Ever since we published our interview with Star cards expert Steve Taft, we’ve had an increasing number of inquiries on Star basketball cards.

-And the focus of the questions we receive typically are regarding the 1984 Michael Jordan Star XRC (or extended rookie card) #101.
+And the focus of the questions we typically receive is the 1984 Michael Jordan Star XRC (or extended rookie card) #101.

 Jordan’s 1986 Fleer rookie card has become the essential card to own for nearly all vintage basketball collectors, yet Jordan’s Star XRC card still remains a bit of an afterthought in comparison.

-In this piece, we examine the 1984 Star Jordan #101 XRC a bit closer and more importantly help collectors determine how to identify a fake copy.
+In this piece, we examine the 1984 Star Jordan #101 XRC a bit more closely and, more importantly, help collectors identify a fake copy.

 The Color Of The Card Must Be Red

 This might be stating the obvious, but I just need to start from the beginning.
 The Michael Jordan Star XRC #101 card is red.
-There have been no copies that have been produced in a different color.
+No copies have been produced in a different color.
 There are white and black reprints that often circulate on eBay.
 These are 100% fakes.

 https://rover.ebay.com/rover/1/711-53200-19255-0/1?mpre=https%3A%2F%2Fwww.ebay.com%2Fsch%2Fi.html%3F_from%3DR40%26_trksid%3Dp2334524.m570.l1313%26_nkw%3Dmichael%2Bjordan%2Bstar%2Bxrc%2B101%2B-rp%2B-reprint%26_sacat%3D0&campid=5338164673&toolid=20008